'Stop The Violence' Communities Unite At Triad Strong Music Festival

 GREENSBORO, N.C. — We are seeing people in our communities take back their neighborhoods and take a stand against violence.
 From summer basketball programs, encouraging youth to hoop not shoot to community walks to find solutions; we know that change in the community has to start with you.

-There is a new effort this weekend to get you involved.
-The Stop The Violence Triad Strong Music Festival promotes a day of love and peace in our communities.
+This weekend, a new effort to get the community involved held at Barber Park in Greensboro.
+The Stop The Violence Triad Strong Music Festival was aimed at promoting a day of love and peace in our communities.

 Radio personality Busta Brown came up with the idea after seeing an uptick in violence in Greensboro, High Point, and Winston-Salem.